Nissan Patrol: Facelift

-In 2014, a significant facelift arrived, with revised tail lights with red elements present, globe housings and built-in LED headlights.
+In June 2014, a minor facelift arrived, with revised tail lights with red elements present, globe housings and built-in LED headlights.
 A new tan interior was added and new sets of wheels.

 Nissan introduced a limited-run Patrol Black Special Edition in 200 units.
 These cars offer several enhancements such as red seats, chrome detailing and a black matte exterior paint scheme.

-Nissan gave a second facelift to the 2019 Patrol before it will have a new version by 2020.
+The Patrol received a more significant, second facelift in 2019.
 Changes include a new front bumper featuring a deeper apron and a traditional round housing.
 The vehicle will be equipped with Nissan's Intelligent Mobility driver-assistance features like lane keeping assist, forward collision warning, automatic emergency braking for front and rear, rear cross traffic alert, and blind spot monitoring.

+In December 2021, the 70th Anniversary was launched in the Middle East.
+It features a honeycomb grille and the interior gets a 12.3-inch infotainment screen with wireless Apple CarPlay and Android Auto connectivity along with new 10.1-inch rear entertainment screens.

 Patrol Desert Edition

 The Desert Edition comes with the 400 hp 5.6-litre (5552cc) engine, manually-adjusted cloth seats, navigation and regular suspension instead of the hydraulic body-control system.